PACKED-vzw/resolver/INSTALL.md

 `REDIS_HOST` and `REDIS_PORT` must be set to the host (IP-address or FQDN) and port of your Redis server.
 If you have installed it using the default configuration, you can leave the settings as they are.

 `REDIS_TIMEOUT` is set to _3600 seconds_.
 If you have to import extremely large files and your jobs time out, you can increase this.
-THe default setting is fine for most cases though.
+The default setting is fine for most cases though.

 ```
 USE_REDIS = True